 Quarantine May be the Perfect Time to Get Your Estate Plan in Order

 Here’s an idea!
 Remember that estate plan that you said you should get together at some point, but never had time to complete?
 How about doing it now?
-It might sound unlikely, but this can actually be the perfect time.
+It might sound unlikely, but you can do estate planning even if you are not wealthy and this can actually be the perfect time.

-It may be a tough time to come up with extra money to pay for an estate plan, but many lawyers are willing to work out a deferred payment arrangement right now.
+It may be a tough time to come up with extra money to pay for an estate plan, but many lawyers like Gosford family lawyers are willing to work out a deferred payment arrangement right now.
 After all, they want to stay busy during the crisis too.
 The estate planning lawyers from Minneapolis can make sure to get rid of all crisis.

 Also, you don’t need to go to the lawyer’s office to get it done.
 Many lawyers can get the information from you in a brief phone meeting.
 Once the drafts are complete, they can email them, and you can review and comment from home.
 When complete you can choose to wait to sign the documents until after the crisis.
 Or, for people who want to cross this job off the list right away, there are options.

 Thanks to some quick adjustments by the Governor, Illinois residents can now complete their estate plan without going anywhere.
 For the duration of the state of emergency, Illinois is allowing people to sign estate documents in front of virtual witnesses and notaries.
 It’s a little odd at first, but the process is quite easy.
 The attorney sends you the final documents and has a phone meeting with you to discuss the details.
 After that, the attorney sets up a Zoom call (or similar) and sends you a link.
 You click the link and join a conference with the notary and witnesses on your phone or tablet.
 You then send back the documents, and the witnesses follow up with some standardized procedures to attach their signatures to the document.